-So I’m sitting having a coffee while I wait for my car to get serviced and I open a book that has been sitting on my bedside table waiting to be read for a couple of months now.
+I was sitting having a coffee while I waited for my car to get serviced recently so I opened a book that’s been on my bedside table waiting to be read.

-It’s called ‘The Wisdom of Menopause’ by Christiane Northrup, M.D and two pages in to the introduction, The Journey Begins, I am wondering why it has taken me so long to read!
+It’s called ‘The Wisdom of Menopause’ by Christiane Northrup, M.D.
+Two pages into the introduction, The Journey Begins, I’m wondering why it’s taken me so long to read!

 In my last blog, I talked about menopause being a gift as this is what I have personally intuited.
 But here in her opening pages, Christiane articulates it so much better than me.

 She describes how during her perimenopause she started to lose patience with the behaviour in her household, where her energy was the organising principle.

 Put simply, her presence invited the rest of the family to lose their personal initiative to take charge of a situation.
 She didn’t realise that the bursts of irritability she was experiencing over these dynamics were the start of her perimenopause – well before she started to skip periods or have hot flushes.

 “All of the changes I was about to undergo were spurred, supported and encouraged by the complex and intricate brain and body changes that are an unheralded part of the menopausal transition.
 There is so much more to this midlife transformation than “raging hormones”.